 It was also acknowledged that not everyone was happy.
-But what was happiness compared to the Plan? — the knowledge that you were a part of something bigger; that through your actions, however seemingly big or small, your legacy was guaranteed.
+But what was happiness compared to the Plan — the knowledge that you were a part of something bigger; that through your actions, however seemingly big or small, your legacy was guaranteed.
 Happiness was eclipsed by certainty, and even death couldn’t contest that.
-And when certainty wasn’t enough, there were suppressants; medication to help people adhere to their plan; the dosage dependant on the disassociation.
+And when certainty wasn’t enough there were suppressants; medications to help people adhere to their plan, the dosage dependant on the disassociation.
 Everything considered, even the unhappiest of people were still satisfied; content; contained.

 Opinions on these variables varied, and as time went on, the cracks in the Plan began to show.
 By this point humanity had established itself as a prominent force in the universe, inhabiting more systems than could be controlled by one ideology.
 Many, believing the Plan was complete, found other callings, allowing chaos to inhabit their lives once more.
 But there were those who were sworn to follow it to the end.
 Whatever that may be.

 And so the Plan winds through the cosmos still, occasionally shedding parts of itself — birthing new plans — as it propels itself towards its unknowable inevitability.